Support for People with Metastatic Breast Cancer

-People with metastatic breast cancer have very different issues from those with early stage breast cancer.
-So, a support group for people with metastatic cancer of any kind will be more helpful than a support group for people with early stage breast cancer.
+People with metastatic breast cancer have very different needs from those with early-stage breast cancer.
+So, a support group for people with metastatic cancer of any kind will be more helpful than a support group for people with early-stage breast cancer.

 Your oncologist, nurse or social worker may be able to help you find a counselor, local support group or an online support group.
-You can also call our breast care helpline at 1-877 GO KOMEN (1-877-465-6636) for help finding a support group.
+You can also call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636) or email firstname.lastname@example.org for help finding a support group.

 Online and telephone support groups

 Online and telephone support groups are similar to in-person groups.
 They provide a chance to share information, give and receive social support and gain a sense of empowerment.

 Komen offers an online support community through our closed Komen Metastatic Breast Cancer (Stage IV) Group.
 The Facebook group provides a place where those living with metastatic breast cancer, and those who love them, can find support, friendship and information.
 Visit Facebook, search for Komen Metastatic Breast Cancer (Stage IV) Group and request to join the closed group.